aldettinger/camel-quarkus-troubleshooting/README.md

 Missing separate debuginfos, use: debuginfo-install glibc-2.17-326.el7_9.x86_64 libgcc-4.8.5-44.el7.x86_64 sssd-client-1.16.5-10.el7_9.12.x86_64 zlib-1.2.7-20.el7_9.x86_64
 ```

-And we can print the stack trace
+And, we can print the stack trace with the `bt` command:

 ```
 (gdb) bt